numbas/editor/docs/tutorials/write-question.rst

 Now press :guilabel:`Run` again to try out the question.

-If you put ``49`` in the entry box and press :guilabel:`Submit part`, the answer is marked correct; any other number is marked incorrect.
+If you put ``49`` in the entry box and press :guilabel:`Submit answer`, the answer is marked correct; any other number is marked incorrect.

 .. figure:: screenshots/write-question/test-run.png
    :alt: A preview of the question.
 The answer '49' has been entered and the message "Your answer is correct" is underneath.